XavierTho/CSSE2/2023-11-27-CSSE-oop-game-levels.md

     /*  ==========================================
      *  ========== Game Level setup ==============
      *  ==========================================
-     * Start/Homme sequence
+     * Start/Home sequence
      * a.) the start level awaits for button selection
      * b.) the start level automatically cycles to home level
-     * c.) the home advances to 1st game level when button selection is made */
+     * c.) the home advances to the 1st game level when the button selection is made */
     // Start/Home screens
     new GameLevel( {tag: "start", callback: startGameCallback } );